devchallenges-io/curriculum/2-responsive-web/1-html-css/2-html-cheatsheet.md

 - To maintain accessibility and semantic structure, avoid using the paragraph tag for spacing; instead, consider CSS for styling purposes.
 - Paragraph tags can contain inline HTML elements like `<a>`, `<strong>`, or `<em>`.

-By following these best practices with the paragraph tag, you ensure that your content is both semantically correct and visually accessible to all users.
+By following these best practices with the paragraph `tag`, you ensure that your content is both semantically correct and visually accessible to all users.

 ## 7. List Tags